 INTERPRETIVE TRAILS AT CAVE OF THE MOUNDS

-New in 2008, we are proud to offer wildlife observation and nature appreciation opportunities to visitors of all ages and abilities.
+We are proud to offer wildlife observation and nature appreciation opportunities to visitors of all ages and abilities.
 Come and tour our freshly groomed Interpretive Trails!

 The Karst View Trail provides visitors the chance to learn a bit more about karst topography and Wisconsin caves.
 Sinkholes are the highlight of this trail, including those above Cave of the Mounds, as well as several separate systems.
 Impressive views of Wisconsin’s Driftless Area can be seen from the School Sinkhole.
 Stop at the Historic Barn Discovery Center and search for evidence of ancient life with the Barn Fossil Hunt.
 Hikers will enjoy walking above the Cave they have, or will soon, tour below, identifying features that indicate the presence of a cave here.
 Karst View Trail access begins southwest of the Visitor Center.
 Trail difficulty: easy; Trail length: approximately 1/3 of a mile.